Advanced Orthopedics and Sports Medicine

 and portion of iliocostalis lumborum.
 Local muscles are shorter in length and closer to axis or

-- Avoid preloading the spine in posterior pelvic tilt.
+• Avoid preloading the spine in posterior pelvic tilt.

-- Avoid prone upper body extensions, or prone leg extensions to avoid high compressive load of
+• Avoid prone upper body extensions, or prone leg extensions to avoid high compressive load of the already weakened spine)

-- No-pain no gain axiom usually does not apply to the spine
+• Nopain no gain axiom usually does not apply to the spine

-- Because of diurnal variations in fluid level of the intervertebral disks (more hydrated early
+• Because of diurnal variations in fluid level of the intervertebral disks (more hydrated early

 morning) it would be unwise to perform full range spinal motions (bending) shortly after rising